Business Is Booming: What States Will Make From Marijuana Legalization

 The ETFMG Alternative Harvest ETF (MJ) is by far the largest and oldest in the group.
-Whereas MJ has accumulated more than $710 million in assets under management, the other marijuana ETFs have yet to breach $100 million.
+Whereas MJ has accumulated more than $942 million in assets under management, only two other marijuana ETFs have yet to breach $50 million.

-The largest holding of the fund is GW Pharmaceuticals (GWPH), comprising about 9.4%.
-GW stands out for its sale of Epidiolex, an FDA-approved treatment for epilepsy.
-The next five holdings consist of five top Canadian marijuana stocks.
+The largest holding of the fund is Aphria, Inc., comprising about 9.09%.
+The next major holdings consist of top Canadian marijuana stocks.

-Why Investors Like It: Although ETFMG Alternative Harvest’s 0.75% expense ratio makes it a relatively expensive fund, many investors will balk at the 39% losses it sustained over the last 12 months.
-However, when considering that Tilray (TLRY), a holding of MJ, dropped by almost 85% in the same period, this diversification still offers some protection.
+Why Investors Like It: Although ETFMG Alternative Harvest’s 0.75% expense ratio makes it a relatively expensive fund, many investors will balk at the three consecutive years of double digits losses from 2018 to 2020, amounting to 21%, 28% and 11%, respectively.
+However, when considering that Tilray (TLRY), a holding of MJ, dropped by more than 50% from its IPO price — and more than 95% from its all-time high — this diversification still offers some protection.

 Cambria Cannabis ETF

 Cambria Cannabis ETF (TOKE) is a new marijuana ETF that began trading in July 2019.
 Thanks to its inception date, it missed much of the drop in marijuana stocks that began when many equities peaked in the spring.
 As a result, its decline of about 34% since inception is less than the declines of many other ETFs for the year.